A Guide to Workers’ Compensation Claims in Alabama

 - Cooperate with your employer to file a workers’ compensation claim by the deadline.

-- Learn your rights by consulting with a workers’ compensation lawyer in Alabama before accepting an insurance settlement.
+- Learn your rights by consulting with a workers’ compensation lawyer in Birmingham before accepting an insurance settlement.

 Your employer should take care of the paperwork side of your case.
 You should receive confirmation that your claim has been received, as well as updates about whether your claim has been accepted and when you should expect your first settlement check.